 Director of Academic Support

 Helps create student academic plans to assist in managing a student’s hectic schedule.
-The Achievement Center provides tools and resources for student success.
+The Library and Student Support Center provides tools and resources for student success.
 Appointments can be made by walking in and scheduling an appointment.

 - Kim Foxwell